chickenbellyfin/taserver-docker/docker/README.md

 $ taserver.sh -d gamesettings
 ```

-To run directly.
+Command to run directly.
 This is equivalent to the wrapper script above.
 ```
 $ mkdir gamesettings
 $ docker run \